aries-j4/RLpractice/README.md

 # RLpractice
 Implementing RL algorithms from scratch.
+Algorithms implemented are:
+- Vanilla Policy Gradient
+    - With total rewards
+    - with rewards-to-go
+    - with acvantages